videolan/x265/doc/reST/cli.rst

 	**Range of values:** usually >=0 (increase the value for referring more B Frames e.g. 40-50)

-.. option:: --b-pyramid <0|1>
+.. option:: --b-pyramid, --no-b-pyramid

-	Use B-frames as references 0: Disabled, 1: Enabled **(Default)**
+	Use B-frames as references, when possible.

-.. option:: --ref <integer>

-	Max number of L0 references to be allowed.
-Default 3

-	**Range of values:** 1 to 16

-.. option:: --weightp, -w, --no-weightp

-	Enable weighted prediction in P slices.
 Default enabled

 Quality, rate control and rate distortion options
 =================================================